ColinHeathman/godot-aseprite-spritesheet-importer/README.md

 - **Update on save**: Saving the changes to an Aseprite file will automatically update textures in Godot.

 - **Support for multiple Layers, Frames, and Slices**: Supports complex Aseprite files with multiple characters or images organized using Layer Groups and/or Slices.
-This is very useful if you want to make a character with both the body and equipment in the same file.
+This is very useful if you want to make a character with _both the body and equipment in the same file_.

 - **Support for nine-patch StyleBox**: Useful for creating GUI elements.

-- **Resource focus**: This plugin focuses on creating Resources (ie. SpriteFrames, AtlasTexture, Stylebox) rather than Nodes or Scenes (eg. AnimatedSprite2D, AnimatedSprite3D, or AnimationPlayer).
+- **Resource focus**: This plugin focuses on creating Resources (ie. SpriteFrames, AtlasTexture, Stylebox) rather than Nodes or Scenes (eg. AnimatedSprite2D, AnimatedSprite3D, or AnimationTree).

 ## Import Options

+### Layers

 - **Export Hidden Layers** - Makes all layers visible before export.